 Gross domestic product, or "GDP", is a measure of the total value of final products and services produced in a country in a specific year.
 Nominal GDP measures the total value of final production in current prices.
 Real GDP measures the total value of final production in terms of volume of a particular year, thus allowing historical GDP comparisons that exclude the effects of inflation.
-Historically, real GDP figures were based on constant values referenced to their nominal level in 1991, the year used by the Banco Central de la República Dominicana, the Dominican Central Bank or the "Central Bank", for purposes of maintaining real GDP statistics.
-In this offering memorandum, however, real GDP figures are based in terms of volume referenced to their nominal level in 2007.
-On August 21, 2014, the Central Bank officially released new series of national accounts for the period 2007-2014, which resulted in the following three major changes: (1) the "reference year" was updated from 1991 to 2007, (2) the incorporation of the latest recommendations of the United Nation's System of National Accounts ("SNA") (2008) that applied to the Dominican context and for which statistical information was available, and (3) quarterly accounts are now estimated using chained indexes and a more comprehensive set of indicators accounting for production that were not collected in a timely manner, such as revenues for selected activities, and other short term indicators.
+In this offering memorandum, real GDP figures are based in terms of volume referenced to their nominal level in 2007 (reference year) and compiled in accordance with the latest recommendations of the System of National Accounts 2008 that applied to the Dominican context and for which statistical information was available.
 GDP growth rates and growth rates included in this offering memorandum for the various sectors of the Dominican economy are based on real figures, except as otherwise indicated.